Electric, Gas & Water savings. Made simple.

 Understanding Business Energy Contract Terms

-Understanding business energy contract terms can be a daunting challenge.
-Confusing jargon often leads to many business owners simply giving up and sticking with their default provider, even if it means paying more for their energy and getting worse customer services.
-If you’re thinking about changing your business energy provider, a third-party offers peace of mind and convenience, but if you want to switch yourself, we thought we’d explain several business energy contract terms that you’ll come across when finding the right tariff.
+If you’re thinking about changing your business energy provider, a third party offers peace of mind and convenience, but if you want to switch yourself, we thought we’d explain several business energy contract terms that you’ll come across when finding the right tariff.

 While your energy comes from your supplier, they all share the same infrastructure of gas pipes and the national grid, so you’ll never be left without an energy supplier if your current supplier fails.

-Dual fuel tariff
+Dual fuel tariffs

 In a dual fuel business tariff, you receive both gas and electricity from your energy supplier, resulting in only one bill to pay.
 Depending on your requirements, it can save you some money on your energy bill.

-Fixed tariff
+Fixed tariffs

-Fixed tariffs are convenient for many businesses as they mean you will pay the same rate for every unit of energy you use, regardless of if your suppliers increase their price during the duration of your business energy contract.
+Fixed tariffs are convenient for many businesses as they mean you will pay the same rate for every unit of energy you use, regardless of whether your suppliers increase their price during the duration of your business energy contract.

-Standard variable tariff
+Standard variable tariffs

 A standard variable rate tariff (SVR) is an energy supplier’s default price plan.
 Typically, this can be the most expensive rate for gas and electricity supply to your business and when a specific contract for another tariff has expired, if you have not renewed your contract, it will default to the SVR.
-Businesses that have never switched supplier are likely to be on this tariff.
+Businesses that have never switched suppliers are likely to be on this tariff.

 The rate varies in line with fluctuations in the energy market, so when the cost of supplying gas or electricity rises for your supplier, your rate rises – unlike with a fixed tariff.

-Rollover contract
+Rollover contracts

 A rollover contract or evergreen contract is a business energy tariff whose contract has expired without negotiating a new tariff or switching and the supplier has rolled them on to a newer, typically more expensive tariff that is locked in for usually 12 months.